brospars/mkdocs-page-pdf/README.md

 # Mkdocs Page to PDF

-An Mkdocs plugin to generate a PDF file for each MkDocs page.
+An Mkdocs plugin to generate a PDF file for each MkDocs page using `pyppeteer` (chrome headless) and add a download button.

 ## How to use